We know there are loads of questions, but here's a few that may help you out. Please contact us if we've left anything out or you need further help.

 We use certified medical waste and sharps disposal contractors.

-Yes, we have a Q-Switch laser.
+Yes, we have a fully Qualified practitioner Darren who uses a Q-Switch laser.

 Since every tattoo reacts differently, it is tough to give an exact amount of visits.
 We need to take into consideration the ink used, the depth, skin type and immune system.
 You will be given an estimate of how many visits you may need on your consultation.